kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 }
 ```

-Since the fallback to machine replacement is enabled, the MachineDeployment controller proceeds with the rollout process as it does today, replacing the old machines with new ones.
+Since the fallback to machine replacement is a default strategy and always enabled, the MachineDeployment controller proceeds with the rollout process as it does today, replacing the old machines with new ones.

 ### API Changes

-#### Machine

-> TODO: we will add this later, after we get feedback from the first daft
-> >
-> Requirements:
->
-> * Can store the update plan: array of strings
-> * Can indicate a Machine is up to date or not and if it's on-going an update.

-#### MachineDeployment

-> TODO: we will add this later, after we get feedback from the first daft
-> >
-> Requirements:
->
-> * Can configure external as the rollout strategy
-> * Can configure rolling as the fallback strategy when external strategy is selected

-#### KCP

-> TODO: we will add this later, after we get feedback from the first daft
-> >
-> Requirements:
->
-> * Can configure external as the rollout strategy
-> * Can configure rolling as the fallback strategy when external strategy is selected
+*All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.*

 #### External Update RuntimeExtension